tequilarapido/javascript-blade/README.md

-# Simple and straightforward Blade directive to passe data to javascript
+# Simple and straightforward Blade directive to pass data to javascript

 ## Contents